 Before you start your hike, it’s important to know that public nudity is legal in Colorado (where many national parks are located) and parts of New York, but not at all in Washington State.
 Whether or not it’s allowed where you live can impact your decision about whether or not you want to hike naked—but regardless of laws, please keep safety in mind.
 Nudity may be legal, but that doesn’t mean it isn’t dangerous.

 While a growing number of women are embracing topless hiking, it’s always best to practice common courtesy when it comes to other people.
 If you’re nervous about going without a shirt, try hiking with someone else who is also comfortable doing so.
 Similarly, avoid wearing revealing clothing that would give other hikers an eyeful.

 Never hike alone

 Hiking alone is never a good idea.
 Not only do you want someone else along so that they can call emergency services if something happens, but if you don’t like your body, there’s an excellent chance that it might cause your self-esteem issues while out on a trail.
 What would happen if you suddenly realized that all of your previous insecurities were valid, and you had no shirt on at the time?

 Avoid remote trails

-Hiking without a shirt is still generally frowned upon by society, and hiking in remote areas can put you at increased risk of unwanted attention.
+Hiking without a shirt is still generally frowned upon by society, and hiking in remote areas can put you at an increased risk of unwanted attention.
 To protect yourself, opt for popular trails that see lots of foot traffic.
 If you’re going it alone, try to hike during daylight hours, and make sure your phone has enough battery life (and call or text someone when you get back).
 Don’t forget about your shoes!